What You Need to Know About Coronavirus in Connecticut and What You Can Do to Help the Valley Respond

 - Emergency Fund for Freelancers affected by COVID-19

 - Connecticut Hospitality Employee Relief Fund which offers grants for individuals that are part of the restaurant/food service industry

-- Resources from the Connecticut State Department of Education to support student learning during school closures
+- Resources from the Connecticut State Department of Education to support student learning

 - Remote Learning Supplements for at home learning